-“How long should critical care orientation last for a newly graduated nurse?” is a frequently asked question on the AACN eLearning community discussion board (and others).
+“How long should critical care orientation last for a newly graduated nurse?” is a frequently asked question on the AACN Nurses in Professional Development Community Discussion Board (and others).
 Answers typically range from as few as eight weeks to as many as 16 weeks.
 When I see this question I also see the accompanying concerns that the length of time isn’t sufficient to acclimate the new nurse to critical care, that budgets and staffing needs drive these decisions, and that what the nurse new to critical care practice needs isn’t really considered.
 Why?
 Because that is the way we’ve always done it?

 A unique approach to orientation

 I recently watched a video describing a novel approach to critical care training that goes against the traditional 12-16 weeks of critical care orientation.
 In “Critical Care Nurse Residency Program Enhances Nursing Recruitment and Retention,” Cindy Malinowski, MN, RN, CCRN, and Monica Brower, MSN, RN, CCRN, from Saint Alphonsus Health System in Boise, Idaho, created a 24-week orientation for nurses new to the ICU.

 Why did they choose a new approach?

 Their critical care staffing was in crisis with high turnover, lack of experienced nurses to fill vacancies, a growing number of inexperienced nurse applicants, high census and high patient acuity, and a widening experience-complexity gap.
 Does this situation sound familiar?